NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 ## Installation

-1. Download Devil Daggers Survival Editor.zip.
+1. Download DevilDaggersSurvivalEditor.zip.
-2. Unzip the contents of Devil Daggers Survival Editor.zip.
+2. Unzip the contents of DevilDaggersSurvivalEditor.zip.
-3. Run Devil Daggers Survival Editor.exe inside the folder.
+3. Run DevilDaggersSurvivalEditor.exe inside the folder.

 Note: You will almost certainly get an automatic warning from Windows saying that you should not run this application because "it has only been downloaded very few times and has an unknown publisher", or something.
 Just take a look at the source code if you do not trust the application.